vanadium/website/content/tutorials/syncbase/syncql-tutorial.md

 # Teardown

-Exit `sb` with <ctrl-d>, kill the syncbased and mounttabled background jobs and delete the principal directory:
+Exit `sb` with &lt;ctrl-d&gt;, kill the syncbased and mounttabled background jobs and delete the principal directory:

     <ctrl-d>
     sudo kill $(jobs -p)